-Before you can use the Administration Console for all of the visibility, health monitoring, and help desk features that the CMS provides, you must have in your Horizon Cloud environment a minimum of the following:
+Before you can use the monitoring service's features, you must have in your first-gen tenant environment a minimum of the following:

 - One cloud-connected pod.